square/maker/src/components/Modal/README.md

 ### Modal + ActionBar

-Modals are responsive and should be used with `ResponsiveActionBar` which renders the `ActionBar` inline on desktop resolutions and renders it within the root `ActionBarLayer` on mobile resolutions.
+Modals are responsive and should be used with `InlineActionBar` which renders the `ActionBar` inline inside the modal instead of the root `ActionBarLayer`.

 ```vue
 <template>